yuhangwang/CMod/README.md

   ```source $HOME/install/cmod/1.1/etc/cmod/bash.init```
 - If you are using `tcsh` shell, add the following line to your `.cshrc` file
   ```source $HOME/install/cmod/1.1/etc/cmod/tcsh.init```
-- To make dynamically load/unload some software into your shell environment, see the `use case` below.
+- To dynamically load/unload some software into your shell environment, you need to write some module specification scripts and use `module use [path to your module specification files]` command to make `module` aware of these scripts.
+Take a look at the `use case` below.

 # Use case